jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< details >>`

-- Paradox: Parameter assignments involve consults of parameters in prolog of procedure call, while consults are usually always in epilog.
+- Paradox: Parameter assignments involve consults of parameters in prolog of command call, while consults are usually always in epilog.
 - Diamond may only represent a single execution per definition call (not regarding unconditional jumps (?
 The latter is questionable.)

 ####### New